 FBI, for starters, is one of the major stakeholders of this bitcoin power that now controls more than 144,000 bitcoins.
 These bitcoins fell into FBI’s lap after it seized a bitcoin address that consolidates much of the Silk Road (a darknet site where people could buy drugs and other illicit goods and services) bitcoins.
 FYI- Those 144,000 bitcoins are worth close to $100 million.

-Despite the cryptographic security embedded in Bitcoin, the digital currency, time and again, has been a victim of security theft and hacking.
 The largest loss of bitcoins ever recorded in the existing history was in early 2014 when Mark Karpeles, the CEO and majority stakeholder of Tokyo-based exchange Mt.
 Gox, suffered an alleged hacking of Bitcoins worth $460 million (in 2014 value).
-Although Mt.
-Gox was a messy combination of poor management, neglect, and raw inexperience, the incident does raise serious concerns about the security of the currency.
-Especially, when Bitcoin offers to give a bank account to anyone with a mobile phone, no ID required.

 Who are all buying Bitcoin?
-Surprisingly, Warren Buffett, one of the most famous investors in the world, isn't a big fan of Bitcoin and believes it's basically a mirage and advice to “Stay away from it.”
+Surprisingly, Jack Ma, Chinese business magnate, investor, and philanthropist, isn't a big fan of Bitcoin.
 While other billionaires like Mark Cuban, although critical at first, now plan to invest around $20 million in companies developing blockchain technologies.
-Celebs like Gwyneth Paltrow (Actor and Goop founder ) Ashton Kutcher, Nas and Floyd Mayweather have all either invested in Bitcoin startups or advises Bitcoin wallets like Abra.
-Banks are embracing Bitcoin too.
-Fidelity Investments became one of the first financial institutions to embrace Bitcoin and other cryptocurrencies.
-The company allows its clients to use the Fidelity website to view their bitcoin holdings held through digital wallet provider Coinbase.
+Celebs like Gwyneth Paltrow (Actor and Goop founder ) Ashton Kutcher, Nas, and Floyd Mayweather have all either invested in Bitcoin startups or advises Bitcoin wallets like Abra.

 Meenal currently works as a writer for Mobile App Daily.
 In the course of past five years, she's dabbled her way through Entertainment, Lifestyle, Automobiles only to find her one true love- technology.
 She uses all this information to help people she meets while traveling the globe.
 While a woman of few words, she can write blogs on anything endlessly.Follow